dannyvelas/my-astro-website/src/pages/posts/making-a-game-boy-game.md

 - A high score on the top-right that increments as the dinosaur progresses.
 - A "GAME OVER" screen that allows the player to re-start after getting hit.

 I will keep this website updated as I progress!
+You can find [the source code on Github](https://github.com/dannyvelas/dino-game-gba).

 In the future I suspect that I will be able to iterate much faster because I now have a much better grasp on the Game Boy hardware interface.
 A future project will be to re-create [flappy bird](https://en.wikipedia.org/wiki/Flappy_Bird).